paypal/paypal-android/v2_MIGRATION_GUIDE.md

 ## PayPal Native Payments

 We have removed `PayPalNativeClient` and all associated classes.
-The PayPal Native Checkout dependency this module uses has been sunset.
+The PayPal Native Checkout dependency this module uses has been discontinued.